WE NURTURE YOUNG LIVES.

 HOW WE SUPPORT CHILDREN AND YOUNG PEOPLE.

-If a child or young person displays challenging behaviour, it can be difficult for them to understand why they behave like they do.
+If a child or young person engages in behaviours of concern, it can be difficult for them to understand why they behave like they do.

-Similarly, their parents, siblings, friends and wider support network, such as teachers and social workers, may struggle to comprehend challenging behaviour and provide helpful support.
+Similarly, their parents, siblings, friends and wider support network, such as teachers and social workers, may struggle to comprehend the meaning of behaviours of concern and provide helpful support.

-At Positive Support Group, our behaviour analysts have expert skills and in-depth knowledge that allows them to develop a thorough understanding of children and young people and their behaviours.
+At Positive Support Group, our behaviour analysts and PBS practitioners have expert skills and in-depth knowledge that allows them to develop a thorough understanding of children and young people and their behavioural support needs.

 WHO WE HELP.

-Our behaviour analysts have a strong track record of providing life-changing support to children and young people under the age of 18 affected by the following conditions:
+Our behaviour analysts and PBS practitioners have a strong track record of providing life-changing support to children and young people under the age of 18 affected by the following conditions:

 a learning disability